 - Clinical trials of new medications

-For more information about Parkinson's disease, other gait disorders, or the Sandra and Malcolm Berman Brain & Spine Institute, please call 1-888-747-8899.
-You can also view our brochures: Parkinson's Disease and Gait Disorders, Movement Disorders, as well as a profile of Howard D. Weiss, M.D., director of the Parkinson's Disease and Movement Disorder programs.
+For more information about Parkinson's disease, gait disorders or The Sandra and Malcolm Berman Brain & Spine Institute, please call 1-888-747-8899.
+You can also view our brochures, Parkinson's Disease and Gait Disorders and Movement Disorders, as well as a profile of Howard D. Weiss, M.D., director of the Parkinson's Disease and Movement Disorder programs.